seannowotny/git-presentation/README.md

 # Git for people new to Git :)

-Git is a popular version control system and is widely used
+Git is a popular version control system and is widely used.

 ## Repositories

-A repository is a collection of data (project) which is avaibale online
+A repository is a collection of data (project) which is avaibale online.

-To create a new repository on github use the github website
+To create a new repository on github use the github website.

-To pull (copy) a repository you can do this via http or SSL protocol
+To pull (copy) a repository you can do this via http or SSL protocol.

-SSL allows you to modify branches of the online repository without entering your github password while http does not
+SSL allows you to modify branches of the online repository without entering your github password while http does not.

+## Setup

+Setting up a local repository on your machine and connecting to a remote (online) branch is simple

+To initialize a branch simply navigate to your project directory and write the following

+′′′ cli
+git init
+′′′

+This created the .git file which stores your history, branches, etc.

+To save the files to git (track), first take a look at which files aren't tracked by typing

+′′′ cli
+git status
+′′′

+This will list all untracked files as red

+Now let's add all untracked files

+′′′ cli
+git add .
+′′′

+Finally we need to commit the tracked files to a local branch

+′′′ cli
+git commit -m "Create initial commit"
+′′′

+The commit message has a convention- It should describe what you are changing

+For instance "Add navbar"

 ## Branches

+A branch is a seperate project version.
+Branches are created to implement different features.
+For instance you could have the "menu" branch which was created for developers to work on the menu.

-Every repository has a master branch which usually has working code
+Every repository has a master branch which usually has working code.

 You can easily create a branch either via github or the cli by entering